Facing intoxication charges is distressing, and a conviction can have a lasting impact on your ability to drive, work, and hold professional licenses.

 When charged with an intoxication offense, it is crucial to consult a qualified attorney as soon as possible.
 Special factors in an intoxication case can include:

-- The science of field sobriety tests, breath or blood tests and accident reconstruction
+- Field sobriety & chemical tests: They’ll analyze the science behind field sobriety tests, breath or blood tests, and accident reconstruction, potentially challenging their accuracy.

-- How to persuade a prosecutor to dismiss the case before trial
+- Negotiation & dismissal: Your attorney can explore opportunities to persuade the prosecutor to dismiss the case before trial.

 DWI